Unwanted ads issues in Ad Exchange

 - You can use the advertiser URL obtained from the click-through URL or the declared domain for the ad in the Creative review to block all ads coming from that URL.

-Also, keep in mind that blocking any ad will lower your potential revenue, as it reduces competition for your ad space by removing advertiser bids from the auction.
+You need to block for each component, such as Display, Mobile Apps, or Video, separately if you want the same block to apply to multiple components.
+Keep in mind that blocking any ad will lower your potential revenue, as it reduces competition for your ad space by removing advertiser bids from the auction.